 Dunsley has a stable door, with a custom-made stained glass panel.
 It was created by Val Green of The Stained Glass Centre at Cayton, about 45 minutes’ drive from Dunsley.
 The birds are dunlins.

 OUTSIDE: Dunsley is unusual in Staithes, in having an enclosed, private front yard.
 Few cottages have space to sit outside, but Dunsley offers you the perfect place to enjoy an evening glass of wine, an al fresco meal, or reading a book in the sunshine.
 As Chapel Yard is a pedestrian street, this little nook is calm, day and night.

 KITCHEN - DINING AREA:

-The kitchen is equipped with a full-size oven, modern fitted kitchen and quality cooking equipment (plus essentials like a cafetiere and wine/champagne coolers).
+The kitchen is equipped with a full-size oven, modern fitted kitchen and quality cooking equipment.
 The scrubbed pine table has a monk’s bench and two pine chairs, with recessed spotlights overhead for reading.
 In winter, the open fire is a real treat.
 A leather sofa can be pulled up to the fire or positioned by the large window, to enjoy the outside from the inside.
 We also have an audio system including a CD player (bring your own CDs) plus another TV so you can enjoy your viewing, or relax with the radio, from the fireside

 BEDROOM: The largest room in Dunsley, this features a beautiful brass and cast iron bed with a firm mattress and luxurious mattress topper, plus a selection of pillows (luxury down and synthetic) and a choice of duvet weights.
-There’s also a dual-control electric blanket in winter.
 A Victorian chaise longue has pride of place by the high sash windows.
 At night, Staithes has no church bells, and no traffic noise on our pedestrian-only street - although the seagulls can be early risers in summer!
 The guestbook is full of comments about the comfy bed; in fact it's so good, we bought an identical mattress for our own home.